KhushiiChoudhary/MATH-CSCI485_Spring25_Khushi_Choudhary/Assignment_5/readme.md

     ```bash
     pip install numpy matplotlib opencv-python jupyterlab
     ```
-2.  **Clone/Download:** Get the project files.
+2.  **Get Files:** Download or clone the project files.
-3.  **Run Notebook:** Open and run the cells sequentially in `Assignment5.ipynb` using Jupyter Lab or Jupyter Notebook.
+3.  **Run Notebook:** Open `Assignment5.ipynb` in Jupyter Lab or Jupyter Notebook and run the cells one by one.
-    *   *Note:* You may need to adjust the `image_path` variable in the second code cell if `cameraman.png` is not in the expected location relative to the notebook.
+    *   *Note:* Check the `image_path` variable in the second code cell to make sure it points correctly to where you saved `cameraman.png`.
-4.  **Output:** Reconstructed images will be saved in the `reconstructed_cameraman/` directory.
-Plots and analysis are displayed directly in the notebook.
+4.  **Output:** The compressed images will appear in the `reconstructed_cameraman/` folder.
+Plots and results are shown inside the notebook.

 ## Files in Repository

-*   `Assignment5.ipynb`: Jupyter Notebook containing the Python code, analysis, and generated outputs.
+*   `Assignment5.ipynb`: The main Jupyter Notebook with code, results, and analysis.
-*   `reconstructed_cameraman/`: Directory containing the reconstructed images for k=1 through k=8 (generated upon running the notebook).
+*   `reconstructed_cameraman/`: Folder containing output images (created when you run the notebook).
-*   `README.md`: This report file.
+*   `README.md`: This explanation file.
-*   (Potentially) `cameraman.png`: The input image used (if included in the repo).
+*   (Optional) `cameraman.png`: The input image, if you include it.